osandov/blktests/Documentation/running-tests.md

 TIMEOUT=30
 ```

-Note that only tests in the `timed` group honor the timeout.
+Note that not all tests honor this timeout.